 Do NOT use excessive force when connecting the piping.
-Deformation of the piping can cause malfunctioning of the unit
+Deformation of the piping can cause malfunctioning of the unit.

-To facilitate service and maintenance, 2 shut-off valves and 1 overpressure bypass valve are provided.
-Mount the shut-off valves on the space heating water inlet and space heating water outlet.
-To ensure the minimum flow rate (and prevent overpressure), install the overpressure bypass valve on the space heating water outlet.
+To facilitate service and maintenance, 4 shut-off valves and 1 overpressure bypass valve are provided.
+Mount the shut-off valves on the space heating water inlets and space heating water outlets.
+To ensure the minimum flow rate (and prevent overpressure), install the overpressure bypass valve on the space heating water outlet for the additional zone.